 They can be found in warm regions of the Atlantic Ocean, including the Mediterranean Sea, Canary Islands, and Madeira.
 Fangtooths live and hunt in the rocky crevices along the seafloor.
 They mainly feed on crustaceans, cephalopods, and bottom-feeding fish.
 The IUCN lists the fangtooth moray as a species of Least Concern.

 #6 Slender Giant Moray

 The slender giant moray (Strphidon sathete) is the longest eel in the world.
 Even amongst eels, famous for their elongated bodies, the slender giant moray puts other species to shame.
 The largest specimen ever recovered measured an incredible 13 feet long.
 While details about their weight vary, based upon their size, they could reach a maximum weight of around 40 pounds.
 They are usually brownish-grey, although their coloration tends to pale on their bellies.

 Slender giant morays occur throughout the Indian and Pacific Oceans, from the Red Sea to the western Pacific.
 They tend to like muddy environments where they can blend in with their surroundings.
-River estuaries and bays count amongst their favorite hunting grounds.
+River estuaries and bays count among their favorite hunting grounds.
 Their diet includes fish, crustaceans, and mollusks.
 The IUCN lists giant morays as a species of Least Concern.
 However, no study has evaluated the status of slender giant morays.

 #5 Grey Conger

 Also known as the Antillean conger, the grey conger (Conger esculentus) is another common member of the conger family.
 They get their name from their sleek grey color, although their bellies appear more white than grey.
 While most specimens commonly measure about 3 feet in length, they can reach up to 5.2 feet long and weigh nearly 55 pounds.